PhilipLangat/Portfolio-Website/README.md

 # Portfolio-Website
 Here is a sample Portfolio-Website built using HTML and CSS.
+I tried applying Javascript knowledge from online sources.